COVID-19 Workplace Exposures

 Identify and Manage Workplace Exposures and Outbreaks

-- Follow the steps laid out by California Dept of Public Health
+- Follow the five steps laid out below

 COVID-19 Workplace Exposure Employer Toolkit

 The County of Nevada County Public Health Division recognizes that our community, including employers, plays an important role in protecting public health.
 We are providing this toolkit to employers to help contain and mitigate any cases of COVID-19 within your workforce.
 These tools provide guidance on notifying employees of an exposure and help identify workplace exposures.
 The County greatly appreciated the cooperation of local businesses in mitigating the spread of COVID-19 in the community.